Lois Riess: Legal proceedings

 After her arrest, Riess was held in Texas before being extradited to Florida to face charges for the murder of Pamela Hutchinson.
 In December 2019, Riess pleaded guilty in Florida to four charges, including first-degree murder, grand theft, and identity theft, in connection with Hutchinson's death.
 In exchange for her guilty plea, the state withdrew its pursuit of the death penalty, and Riess was sentenced to life in prison without parole.
 The Florida trial also resolved any potential appellate issues, ensuring she would remain incarcerated for life.

 After her sentencing in Florida, Riess was extradited to Minnesota to face charges for the murder of her husband.

-She pleaded guilty to first-degree murder in Minnesota in 2020, receiving another life sentence without the possibility of parole.
+In August 2020, trial proceedings and a subsequent guilty plea were conducted within the auditorium of a school facility in Kasson, Minnesota.
+The Dodge County District Court designated this unconventional venue in response to public health requirements imposed during the COVID-19 pandemic, as prevailing social distancing protocols necessitated a space of greater capacity than a standard courtroom could provide.
+She pleaded guilty to first-degree murder, receiving another life sentence without the possibility of parole.

 During her court appearance, Riess expressed remorse to her late husband's family, acknowledging the pain caused by her actions.
 The prosecution underscored the calculated nature of Riess's crimes, highlighting her use of the same firearm for both murders and her efforts to evade capture through identity theft.
 Riess was at one time incarcerated in a Florida state prison, serving her life sentences.
 For each murder, Lois Riess was handed a life sentence.
 Due to an agreement between Florida and Minnesota, officials settled on Lois Riess serving both sentences in Minnesota.